UFC Fight Night: Rockhold vs Philippou: Predictions & Analysis

 A few statistical edges stand out.
 Nijem throws significantly more leather — a 0.5 sig. strike per minute gap.
 Nijem is far more active with takedowns, averaging 3.2 more per 15 minutes.
 Nijem has tighter striking defense, making opponents miss more often.

 The Pick: Ramsey Nijem over Justin Edwards.
-We're leaning Nijem here at 75%, a solid but not overwhelming edge.
+The model is firm on this one: Nijem at 80%.

 Elias Silverio vs Isaac Vallie-Flagg